IBM/aspera-cli/docs/README.erb.md

 - **Commands**, typically at the beginning
 - **Command Parameters**, mandatory arguments, e.g. creation data or entity identifier

-When options are removed from the command line, the remaining arguments are typically **Positional Arguments** with a pre-defined order.
+When options are removed from the command line, the remaining arguments are typically **Positional Arguments** with a significant, pre-defined order.

 **Commands** are typically entity types (e.g. `users`) or verbs (e.g. `create`) to act on those entities.
 Its value is a `String` that must belong to a fixed list of values in a given context.